Victoria Derbyshire: Television

-In October 2011, Derbyshire made her debut on Have I Got News for You.
-In autumn 2013, under the new editorship of Ian Katz, Derbyshire began presenting Newsnight while continuing to present her daily 5 Live programme.
+In October 2011, she made her debut on Have I Got News for You.
+In autumn 2013, under the new editorship of Ian Katz, Derbyshire began presenting Newsnight, while continuing to present her daily 5 Live programme.
 Her final Radio 5 Live show was broadcast on 5 September 2014.

 The Victoria Derbyshire current affairs TV programme was her idea; she suggested it to James Harding, then head of BBC News, who commissioned it three days later.
-It was first broadcast on 7 April 2015 on BBC Two and the BBC News Channel.
-The programme was cancelled in January 2020; the BBC said that the cost was too high. and it did not attract young and diverse audiences.
+It was first broadcast on 7 April 2015 on BBC Two and the BBC News channel.
+The programme was cancelled in January 2020; the BBC said that the cost was too high and it did not attract young and diverse audiences.
 She was not informed of the decision before the story appeared in The Times.
 The last programme was broadcast in March 2020.
 Since then, Derbyshire has presented BBC News at 9 9am-11am on BBC Two, BBC News Channel and BBC World News.
 She appeared on screen during a Coronavirus lockdown with the telephone number of the National Domestic Abuse hotline written on her hand, to raise awareness of the plight of people that were suffering during the first lockdown due to having to isolate with abusive partners.

 In November 2020, it was announced that Derbyshire would be taking part in the twentieth series of I'm a Celebrity...Get Me Out of Here.
-She was the fourth celebrity to be eliminated alongside Beverley Callard on 30 November.
-In 2019, she was one of six candidates shortlisted and then auditioned to replace David Dimbleby as the regular host of Question Time.
+She was the fourth celebrity to be eliminated, alongside Beverley Callard, on 30 November.
+In 2019, Derbyshire was one of six candidates shortlisted and then auditioned to replace David Dimbleby as the regular host of Question Time.
+However, she was unsuccessful.

-From September 2022, Derbyshire will become joint lead presenter with Kirsty Wark of BBC's Newsnight.
+From September 2022, Derbyshire became joint lead presenter with Kirsty Wark of BBC's Newsnight.